e7song/cse15l-lab-reports/lab-reports/lab-report-five/lab-report-five.md

 Although I managed to cut my time down to about one minute, this challenge could have been completed much faster with a script.

 ### __**New Process**__
-Using what I've learned, I made a script that would do every step in the challenge (asside from the manual ones like forking the repository and deleting it).
+Using what I've learned, I made a script that would do every step in the challenge (aside from the manual ones like forking the repository and deleting it).

 #### __Setup__